LinuxBeaver/GUIDE-to-make-third-party-GEGL-Filters/my_new_GEGL_filter/README.md

 Everything you need is in here.
+All third party GEGL filters you make can follow this C file as a template.

 Credit goes to https://github.com/4Evergreen4/pixelsort for making most of this README markdown and making the first third party GEGL plugin that I am aware of.